Monthly Archive: February 2018

 Overcoming the disappointment and humiliation of the semi final exit at home at World Cup 2014 will haunt Brazil forever.
 This, a country, which still lives with the 1950 final loss to Uruguay.
 The still unbelievable 7-1 loss to Germany four years ago is something few but locals understand and even after reading tales and books on it and on the 1950 World Cup and their aftermath one is told that it is impossible to feel how the people and country feel.

 Fast forward to 2018 and a new much heralded coach is finally in charge.
 Tite, finally accepted and

 The need to “maximize the quality, quantity and frequency of competitive matches” has pushed the CONCACAF region to create an UEFA Nations League style regular match up tournament for the teams in the North American, Central American and Caribbean regions.
 The idea was proposed late last year.

 As reported the match ups and precise format will be unveiled soon.
 The dates of the matches will have to be the official FIFA international dates therefore the different countries will meet in the inaugural version of the tournament in early September 2018.
-There are 41 member teams and they will be placed in three leagues which like the European version will features relegation and promotion.
-It will also feature a chance to qualify for the Gold Cup, the region’s national team competition.
+There are 41 member teams and they will be

 In soccer or football European and South American teams are the strongest of course.
 At the World Cup all winners and teams that dominate have come, with few exceptions, from these two continents.
 But outside of these regions which team can be considered the best or strongest?